 The Last Word…

 Remember that if things don’t look right, check that you have “balanced” the large items throughout the bookcase – not too many in one particular spot.
 And if things still don’t like right, you may have too many items.
 Start removing things and see how you feel.
+I bet that was the problem. 🙂

 I hope these five tips will simplify your bookcase styling journey!
 And if your pets like to hang out in strange places (like mine do), you may want to consider creating a special place for them in your bookcase too. 😉